wardellbagby/wardell_listens/README.md

 It uses my [ListenBrainz listens](https://listenbrainz.org/user/wardellbagby/) to send out a new track every week, based on what I listened to the past month.
 It uses a GitHub action, scheduled to run every Monday morning, to comb through the monthly listens and find a new track to post.
+Optionally, you can have it message you on Telegram in order to allow you to choose from a list of a maximum of ten tracks.
+Those tracks will still be randomly selected based on your listens, but this allows you to avoid certain..._spicier_ songs you might not want to post publicly. ;)

 In order to avoid duplicates, it will also post a new commit to this repo on the [ignored-tracks branch](https://github.com/wardellbagby/wardell_listens/blob/ignored-tracks/ignored.txt)